 You can find our latest posts on this page.
 Click on the calendar to review postings from prior periods and remember to check back here often!

-When deciding what to wear to a funeral it is always best to go conservative.
-While it’s true that you don’t have to wear black, you should dress in a way that shows respect.
-That means avoiding bright colors, flashy prints, and glittery fabrics.
+When a death takes place, you may experience a wide range of emotions, even when the death is expected.
+Many people report feeling an initial stage of numbness after first learning of a death, but there is no real order to the grieving process.
 If you are interested in learning more about the services we offer, please call JAMES H. DELANEY & SON FUNERAL HOME at 668-1960.
 We invite you to tour our home at 48 Common Street, where we have been serving our community with compassion for more than 50 years.

 While adult children may be wary of discussing death with their elderly parents, they may be surprised at how open seniors are about discussing their futures.
 It is often the case that older individuals have less fear of death and approach it more openly than their younger counterparts.
 Seniors may have this more positive approach toward death because they’re more aware of their own mortality and they think about death more often, discuss it more openly, and accept it more peacefully than other age groups.
 The elderly do not consider it morbid to discuss their own passing.
 Instead, they talk about burial and funeral arrangements as a means of squarely facing the close of life and taking charge of events.

 QUOTE: “All that live must die, passing through nature to eternity.”